Born in London.

 Features: Fresh complexion.
 Hazel eyes.
 Brown hair.

-Wounded in action at Balaclava, and "being sent on board ship without having been seen by the Surgeon."
+Wounded in action at Balaclava, and "sent on board ship without having been seen by the Surgeon."

-On the General Hospital, Scutari, rolls from the 30th of October 1854 and being sent to Malta on the 25th of December 1854 and from there to Chatham on the 16th of January 1855.
+On the General Hospital, Scutari, rolls from the 30th of October 1854.
+He was sent to Malta on the 25th of December 1854 and from there to Chatham on the 16th of January 1855.

 Discharged from the Chatham Invalid Depot on the 8th of January 1856: